Node configuration

 The CAST AI provisioner allows you to set node configuration parameters that the platform will apply to provisioned nodes.
 Node configuration on its own does not influence workload placement.
 Its sole purpose is to apply user-provided configuration settings on the node during the provisioning process.

-A cluster can have multiple Node Configurations, linked to various Node Templates.
-However, you can select only one Node configuration that CAST AI Autoscaler will use as the default.
+A cluster can have multiple Node Configurations linked to various Node Templates.
+However, you can select only one node configuration, which CAST AI Autoscaler will use as the default.

 You can link node configuration to multiple node templates, but one node template can have just a single node configuration link.